NEW: The powerful storm kills people in the sea and on land in South Korea

 Forecasters predicted Bolaven would move north-northeast through North Korea and decrease in strength over land Wednesday.

-The storm prompted the cancellation of scores of flights, the suspension of nearly 100 ferry routes and the temporary closure of 27 roads, according to the agency.
-Sixteen roads were still closed on Wednesday morning.
+The storm prompted the cancellation of 119 flights, the suspension of 96 ferry routes and the temporary closure of 21 roads, according to the agency.

 Bolaven lashed North Korea with heavy wind and rain, the reclusive state’s official Korean Central News Agency said in a report early Wednesday.
 It gave detailed data on wind strength, rainfall and storm surges but didn’t provide information on the damage caused.

-Okinawa, meanwhile, emerged relatively unscathed Monday after the typhoon buffeted it with maximum sustained winds near its center of 185 kph (115 mph), according to the Hong Kong Observatory, which monitors storms in the region.
+Okinawa, meanwhile, emerged relatively unscathed after the typhoon swept it with maximum sustained winds near its center of 185 kilometers per hour (115 mph), according to the Hong Kong Observatory, which monitors storms in the region.

-That wind strength put Bolaven in the "super typhoon" category at the time.
-And with a cloud field of 2,000 kilometers (1,250 miles), it was 20 times larger than Okinawa's length.
+That wind strength put Bolaven in the “super typhoon” category.
+And with a cloud field of 2,000 kilometers (1,250 miles), it was 20 times larger than Okinawa’s length.

-Okinawa, which is in an area of the western Pacific Ocean where typhoons are frequent, avoided the kind of destruction that some other storms have caused in East Asia this summer.
+But the island, which is situated in an area of the western Pacific Ocean where typhoons are frequent, avoided the kind of destruction that some other storms have caused in East Asia this summer.

-Five people were injured on the island, the local authorities said, and 549 residents took shelter in public buildings to avoid potential damage to their homes.
+Five people were injured in Okinawa, the local authorities said, and 549 residents took shelter in public buildings to avoid potential damage to their homes.
 About 17,500 households lost electricity as the storm damaged power lines.

 Storm chaser James Reynolds was on the northwestern coast of the island during the worst of the typhoon.